Ignition blog / Improve cash flow / Accounts receivable automation: 5 steps to...

 Payment processing.
 Most invoicing tools have built-in payment processing features or integrations.
 This means you don’t have to manually take down payment information or wait for checks to come in.
 When you’re using invoice processing software, clients can pay via a digital portal and the funds are deposited into your account automatically.

-Steps to integrate automated accounts receivable in your accounting and bookkeeping firm
+Steps to automate accounts receivables in your accounting and bookkeeping firm

 Ready to implement an automated accounts receivable process into your enterprise?
 Although the specific steps you need to take may vary based on your accounting firm’s unique needs, processes, and existing systems, here are some universal best practices for bookkeepers and accountants to keep in mind.